CMMC Compliance Checklist 2025: Everything You Need to Know

 Network Segmentation and Zero Trust

-Network segmentation limits the impact of a breach by separating critical systems from general subnets.
-Zero Trust principles take it a step further, verifying every user and device for each resource request.
+Network segmentation limits breach impact by separating critical systems from general networks.
+Use VLANs and firewall rules for logical segmentation, or software-defined networking for micro-segmentation.
+Zero Trust principles take security further by continuously authenticating users and devices for each resource request.

 Advanced Endpoint Security